YangHaolin0526/YangHaolin0526.github.io/_pages/about.md

 Currently, I am working on building Large Language Models (LLM) and enable its usage in more application scenarios.
 Todays' LLMs are often extremely computation-expensive and difficult to control, which limits theirs usefulness.
 To make them user-friendly and accessible to more individuals and organizations, my research focus on: (1) make them better API's for various realistic problems; (2) build smaller but more specificalized LLM expert; (3) incorporate various input signals to them like image and video.

 I am an Ph.D. student of School of Computer Science and Engineering at [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-I am affliated to [Statistics and Machine Learning Research Group](https://statml.hkust.edu.hk/).
+I am affliated to [Statistics and Machine Learning Research Group](https://statml.hkust.edu.hk/) and [JC STEM Lab of Data Science Foundations](https://cse.hkust.edu.hk/dsf/).

 Education